realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Explain the importance of managing projects and accepting or rejecting changes Utilize issue trackers
 Describe the methodology behind continuous integration

+Merge commits.
+All commits from the feature branch are added to the base branch in a merge commit using the -- no–ff option.